 When I'm on a multi-step trip and moving around quickly, I'll leave out the destination bit and provide a second method of communication - like my cell phone or that of a trusted friend back home.
 This is plenty of information to connect you to your bag.

+Do carry on bags need luggage tags?
+Do you really need a luggage tag on a personal item?
 Yep, even your carry on bag needs luggage tags.

 Another reason savvy travelers put luggage tags on their carry on bags?
 Just in case you forget a bag in the overhead bin or it is accidentally innocently taken by another traveler, you might just be reunited with your stuff if your bag is clearly labeled.
+And the benefits don't stop there.
+If you check into your hotel early and leave your bags - large and small - in the storage room, sturdy luggage tags are just one extra bit of insurance to keep your bag from getting lost.

 One of the leading causes of delays in returning lost luggage is that airlines can't find identifying information when they open up the suitcase.
 I always write my information down in bright marker on a sheet of white paper and place it on the top of inside my bag on top of my clothing.
 I also take a quick photo of the complete project - that way, if the worse does happen and everything gets lost, I can show airline staff exactly what my bag looks like, with its contents documented.
 It is the cheapest insurance you'll ever have!